Beaconhouse Learner Profile

 Our school heads promote student accountability and an informed responsibility for an individual’s actions.
 Through the curriculum, our students and teachers develop a spirit of honesty, integrity, equality and fairness.

-Through our local and international curricula, school heads and teachers support and facilitate our students to critically analyze and question global issues based on three principles
+Through our local and international curricula, school heads and teachers support and facilitate our students to critically analyse and question global issues based on three principles:

 To learn that the increased imbalance of income, the unavailability of quality education for the poor and the digital economy are fundamentally altering the nature of employment and the right to earn a livelihood.